andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 The packaged Tableau workbook (.twbx) is also included in this repository.

+## Qualitative Data Analysis

+The qualitative component was based on five semi-structured interviews with students aged 18–30 who regularly engage in physical exercise, ranging from recreational to professional levels.

+A thematic analysis approach was used to identify patterns in participants’ responses.
+After familiarizing with the data through repeated review, key excerpts were manually coded and grouped into broader themes reflecting shared perceptions of exercise, productivity, and cognitive behavior.

+The findings reveal a strong consensus on the positive impact of physical exercise on mood, stress reduction, and overall well-being.
+Many participants linked improved mood to enhanced ability to manage academic tasks and long-term performance.
+For example, several respondents described exercise as a tool for stress relief and mental reset.

+However, short-term productivity effects were mixed.
+Some participants reported increased focus and motivation immediately after exercise, while others experienced fatigue, particularly after intense workouts.
+A recurring theme was that workout quality influenced outcomes, with satisfying sessions boosting motivation and poor sessions reducing it.

+Additionally, a reciprocal relationship emerged between exercise and academic performance, where success in one area positively influenced motivation in the other.

+Overall, the qualitative insights complement the quantitative findings by highlighting how individual experiences, workout intensity, and psychological factors shape the relationship between physical activity and productivity.

 ## Key Insights
 The analysis suggests several patterns in the relationship between exercise and perceived academic productivity: